xingyushu/MEV-Detector/README.md

 # MEV-Detector
-An grneral and practical MEV detection framwork in Ethereum
+A grneral and practical MEV detection framwork in Ethereum